ColCoutts/management-api-exercise/README.md

 ### Documentation

-To achieve this result, the user will need to both update their current rules as well as create a Whitelist rule for the specific app that we will modify to suit the needs of this scenario.
+To achieve this result, the user will need to both update their current rules as well as create a Whitelist rule for the specific app which we'll modify to suit the needs of this scenario.

 ### Create an Application